-CPRs cover all types of natural resources which are shared by a group of people or communities, including transboundary resources of two or more countries.
-They include: closed water bodies, coastal zones, community forests, mountain areas, open seas, pastures, rangelands, rivers and river basins, sacred groves, uncultivated waste areas, and wetlands.
-There are resources like air, climate and the open seas where the CPR is referred to as a global commons.
+For a correct understanding and analysis of CPRs, it is important to separate natural resources as such from the tenurial aspects of managing these resources.
+CPRNet was concerned with the latter institutional modalities.
+CPRs cover all types of natural resources which are shared by a group of people or communities, including transboundary resources covering two or more countries.
+A list of these resources would include the following: closed water bodies, coastal zones, community forests, mountain areas, open seas, pastures, rangelands, rivers and river basins, sacred groves, uncultivated waste areas, and wetlands.
+In addition, there are resources like air, climate, and open seas where the CPR is referred to as a global commons.
 Whether localized or global, these resources continue to be important parts of community resources in developing countries.

 CPRNet is concerned with resource management regimes that require collaborative – often group-based – action.
-Guided by the above considerations, as well as the need for harnessing the potential of CPRs as an important component of development strategies in its own right, CPRNet aims to:
+Guided by the above considerations, as well as the need for harnessing the potential of CPRs as an important component of development strategies in its own right, CPRNet aimed to:

-- Enhance the awareness about CPRs and their importance within the World Bank Group as institutional modalities, but also as resources that are managed collectively, as well as susceptible to induced institutional development for CPRs.
+- Enhance the awareness about CPRs and their importance within the World Bank as institutional modalities, but also as resources that are managed collectively, as well as susceptible to induced institutional development for CPRs.

-- Function as a clearinghouse for information and data on CPRs as they pertain to World Bank Group operations.
+- Function as a clearinghouse for information and data on CPRs as they pertain to World Bank operations.

-- Link World Bank Group staff that need specific property rights-related operational input with outside practitioners and experts.
+- Link World Bank staff that need specific property rights-related operational input with outside practitioners and experts.

 - Define and facilitate pro-active policies and operational work aimed at protection of CPRs.